Are you wondering how Kibbe Dramatic Classic Body Type looks and how to style it?

 From the Dramatic type, more elongated lines and sharper angles.

-These are the very girls who look fabulous in strict blazers with sharp satin lapels, stiletto heels, and tapered pencil skirts.
+These girls look fabulous in strict blazers with sharp satin lapels, stiletto heels, and tapered pencil skirts.

 David Kibbe called this type a “Strict Chic.”

 Note: Here you can find Classic Body Type Summer Wardrobe Tips

 Additional Yang in the Dramatic Classics can manifest itself in a specific sharpening of the lines of the nose and chin.